36 Hours in Phoenix: 16 Fun Things To Do, See and Eat!

 Head back to your hotel or Airbnb, pack up, check out and fly home – and hopefully next time you visit you’ll have longer than just 36 hours in Phoenix!

-If you’re lucky and have longer than 36 hours in Phoenix…
+If you have longer than 36 hours in Phoenix…

 If you’ve got some more time up your sleeve, here are a few suggestions for more things to do in Phoenix and the surrounding areas.

-There are several smaller suburbs that make up the greater Phoenix area, and each is easily accessible and filled with plenty of fun things to do!
+There are several smaller neighbourhoods that make up the greater Phoenix area, and each is easily accessible and filled with plenty of fun things to do!

 For some longer day trips from Phoenix (although I’d recommend planning a weekend around each so you can really enjoy them), go further afield in Arizona.

-• Visit Sedona and explore the stunning red rocks that surround this popular town.
-Here are my tips on what to do on a weekend in Sedona and a guide to the best Airbnbs in Sedona.
+- Visit Sedona and explore the stunning red rocks that surround this popular town.
+Here are my tips on what to do on a weekend in Sedona.

-• Visit the Grand Canyon, one of the seven natural wonders of the world.
+- Visit the Grand Canyon, one of the seven natural wonders of the world.
 You can hike down into the canyon or simply view it from the top of the rim.
-You could even hire an RV and take a few days to enjoy Arizona.
-Check out RV rental Phoenix options online to find the perfect RV for your trip.
+You could even hire an RV in Phoenix and take a few days to enjoy Arizona.
+Check out Escape Campervans or RVShare to find the right vehicle.

 What to pack for a trip to Phoenix, Arizona

-• Moisturiser for even more hydration.
-This one is my favourite – it smells divine (and comes in travel size which is perfect when packing for a weekend getaway to Phoenix).
+- Moisturiser for even more hydration.
+This one is my favourite.
+It smells divine (and comes in a travel size which is perfect when packing for a weekend getaway to Phoenix).

 Where to stay in Phoenix

-• Kimpton Hotel Palomar Phoenix Cityscape – get a great view of the city from the hotel’s rooftop terrace.
+- Kimpton Hotel Palomar Phoenix Cityscape – get a great view of the city from the hotel’s rooftop terrace.
 There’s a swimming pool and spa.
-Book online at HotelsCombined today.
+Check rates and book online at Expedia today.

 How to get to Phoenix and how to get around